bikeoid/Scrabble/README.md

 * Optimized computer algorithms with multiple difficulty levels.
 * Player performance tallies.
 (Currently completed games are purged after 30 days)
 * Algorithm such as outlined at https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf

+## 2024 Upgrde to DotNet 8

+I still play the game every day with a small group.
+The upgrade to .NET 8 goal was to integrate the new Identity system and become familiar with the .NET 8 render modes by creating the project new from .NET 8 templates.
+There is little or no user experience improvement.
+I made some bad design choices, so there are some imacts on upgrading to this code base.
+I'll probably fix things for a general purpose proper upgrade with DotNet 9.

+* In Program.cs (both client and server), change  __BaseAddress = new Uri("https://www.scrabble.example.com")__ to the deployed server name.
+* Apply database migrations for new Identiy layout:  __Update-Database -Context "MyKeysContext"__
+* Browsers tend to cache the .NET 7 Webassembly page: the first time a player loads the .NET 8 site, there's a good chance they'll see the spinning loading circle and nothing else.
+A SHIFT + reload button or clearing web page cache should correct this.
+* External Google logins are now saved across browser load by default.
+The proper fix is a "Remember Me" checkbox being applied to that setting, but that's a complicated fix with the render model on the login page.

 # Credits